austin-bowen/lewansoul-servo-bus/README.md

 This library supports all the commands necessary to control the servo positions, as well as commands to set parameters and read servo states such as position, temperature, and supply voltage.

-NOTICE: This library is for _direct_ communication with the bus servos; it is _not_ intended for communication with the servos through e.g. the Hiwonder Serial Bus Servo Controller.
-This allows for faster communication (115200 baud vs 9600), access to _all_ the protocol functions, and less hardware.

 ### Quick Example